unibe-geodata-modelling/2021-potential-habitat-plant-species/README.md

 ## Methods

-Geodata map layers and historical maps/ photographs will be obtained by Swisstopo and the GPS coordinates from the species from InfoFlora.
+Geodata map layers and historical maps/ photographs will be obtained by Swisstopo and the GPS coordinates of the species from InfoFlora.

 ## Results